 The Android Emulator simulates devices on your computer, enabling you to access and test different devices and applications without having a physical device.

-Similarly to Android Emulator, BlueStacks is a simulator in which you can emulate an Android system without the need for a real device.
-Simply installing the emulator it is possible to have access to a complete environment without the need to make specific configurations.
+Similarly to Android Emulator, BlueStacks is a simulator that emulates an Android system without the mobile device.
+Just installing the emulator gives you access to a complete environment with no need for specific configurations.

 In this article we will use BlueStacks to build a basic example and demonstrate how the Desktop Bot works to automate an Android application.

 A Practical Example

 For this example, you will need Python 3.7 or newer as well as the Blue Stacks emulator, which you can download using this link.